 Using the Zip File

-The zip file download contains both the Gemini web application and the sample database to get you going.
+The zip file download contains both the Gemini web application and the sample database if you need data to get you going.

 The following must be present on your Windows Server.
-You can choose to have your IIS Web Server and SQL Server on the same machine or each running on different machines.
+You can choose to have your IIS Web Server and SQL Server on the same machine or run each on different machines, but you must be able to connect with SQL from your Web Server to your SQL Server.

 • SQL Server

-If you cannot confirm, or do not understand any of the above items, then either contact us or your IT administrator.
+If you cannot confirm, or do not understand any of the above items, then contact us at: support@countersoft.com, or contact your IT administrator.

 If you have not downloaded Gemini, please click here to download the latest release.